CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-SCITAS-setup/README.md

 The entrypoint will start an ssh server and a remote development server for your preferred IDE/code editor when you set some environment variables.
-An example of an interactive job submission can be found in `submit-scripts/remote-development.sh`.
+An example of an interactive job submission can be found in `submit-scripts/remote-development.sh` to run with `sbatch`.

 Below, we list and describe in more detail the tools and IDEs supported for remote development.